+This is a content and NGSS pedagogy course.
 This course also incorporates the Utah SEEd Standards which include NGSS science practices, crosscutting concepts and disciplinary core ideas.
 Lesson plan creation is part of the course.
 Emphasis is on best practices used to teach this content in a classroom.
-Estimated time commitment is 6-8 hours a week.
+The estimated time commitment is 6-8 hours a week.
+Weekly participation is required.

 This 12 week course is only done over the set 12 week period.
 Participants are not able to "move at your own pace" but work within the module assigned for that week.
 Modules cannot be unlocked ahead of the scheduled time.